-About my life-long love of fabric and thread and exploration of its possibilities.
+I LOVE fabric and thread! and this talk is about that life-long love and exploration of its possibilities.
 Starting with my first quilt made with my early crewel- and batik-work, through sampler quilts, early pieced picture quilts from my studies with Ruth McDowell, to experiments with realism using painting, appliqué, and thread painting, with a few guilty diversions into fun stuff like Stack-n-Whack.
 My subjects range from 9/11 to my nephews, with cats, flowers, and landscape being repeat subjects.

 Slide and trunk show talk,&A and opportunity to look at the quilts follow

-The second half explains how to develop an original pattern for a pieced picture quilt, using Daylily as an example, then make freezer paper templates (pattern pieces), use them to select and cut fabric, and finally how to pin and sew a very accurate seam line.
+The second half shows how to design an original pattern for a pieced picture quilt, using Daylily as an example, make freezer paper pattern pieces from the pattern, use them to select and cut fabric, and finally how to pin and sew a very accurate seam line.

 Slide & trunk show talk.
-Q&A and opportunity to look at the quilts follow
+Q&A follow, with opportunity to look again at the quilts.

 Thread Painting: It’s All About the Details!